 There are a few different options for how to go about presenting your presets in images.

-Choosing a title for your presets can seem daunting, but for the most part, titles just needs to be direct.
+Choosing a title for your presets can seem daunting, but for the most part, titles just need to be direct.
 When titling your presets, consider first what makes you buy a product.
 Does it tell me what it is?
 How do I use it?
 These are the most important elements to take into consideration.